 One of the most important philosophies of the framework is Don’t Repeat Yourself, in simple terms it means: not having to repeat yourself.

-For programmers who come from other frameworks, it will be very attractive to know that Rails cares a lot about this, having this principle directly in the heart of the framework means fewer headaches, less code and more opportunities to be productive.
-If you are running a business and wants to adopt Ruby on Rails for backend engineering of your mobile app, I think you will not regret the decision as it is cost effective and also provides an unmatched agile development process.
+For programmers who come from other frameworks, it will be very attractive to know that Rails cares a lot about this, having this principle directly in the heart of the framework means fewer headaches, less code, and more opportunities to be productive.
+If you are running a business and want to adopt Ruby on Rails for backend engineering of your mobile app, I think you will not regret the decision as it is cost-effective and also provides an unmatched agile development process.